syedalthaf45/Netflix_Data_Cleaning_and_Analysis/README.md

 ## Why I built this

-The raw dataset looks fine at first glance, but once you start querying it you realize columns like `director`, `cast`, `country`, and `listed_in` all have multiple values crammed into one field, separated by commas.
+The raw dataset looks fine at first glance, but once I started querying it I realized columns like `director`, `cast`, `country`, and `listed_in` all have multiple values crammed into one field, separated by commas.
 That's a pain to filter or group by, so a big part of this project was just about normalizing the data properly before doing any real analysis.

 ## What I used